Skip to Content

 Guidelines state that the appraiser must note “needed repairs, deterioration, or the presence of hazardous wastes, toxic substances, or adverse environmental conditions.”
 The property also must be residential in nature, accessible year-round, and have adequate utility service.
 That sounds a lot like FHA.

-However, Fannie Mae (the major conventional loan rule-making agency) isn’t as specific about property condition as FHA.
+However, Fannie Mae (the major conventional loan rule-making agency) isn’t as specific about property conditions as FHA.
 It leaves it up to the appraiser to call out “deficiencies that could affect a property’s safety, soundness, or structural integrity.”

 So there are plenty of situations where a home might pass a conventional appraisal but require repairs for an FHA loan.